The Church in Exile

 - carried the Cross during the eclipse.

-At Emmaus, the disciples did not recognize Christ until the breaking of bread (Lk.
-24:30-31).
-The Resurrection was revealed at the true Sacrifice, offered by the true High Priest.
+At Emmaus, the disciples did not recognize Christ until the breaking of the bread.
+The Resurrection was made known at the true sacrificial act, under the hand of the true High Priest.

-This is the mystical image of the Church in exile:
+This remains the image of the Church in exile:

 - small chapels,